antonioMarchese/minesweeper/README.md

 # Minesweeper

 ## Introduction
-This is a graphical implementation of the classic Minesweeper game, developed using Python and the Pygame library.
-The game includes both manual play and an AI agent that can make safe moves and, if necessary, random moves.
+This is a graphical implementation of the classic Minesweeper game, developed using Python and the Pygame library, with an AI player.

 ## Requirements
 - Python 3.x